danielkorzekwa/tennis-player-compare/doc/glicko2_tennis_skills/glicko2_tennis_skills.md

 	//5 set match - Player A on serve assertEquals(0.061948, TennisProbFormulaCalc.matchProb(0.6, 0.3, FIVE_SET_MATCH), 0.0001)

-The picture below presents the accuracy of predicting outcomes of tennis matches using hierarchical markov chain model and point winning probabilities calculated from tennis skills on serve and return.
+The picture below presents the accuracy of predicting outcomes of tennis matches, using hierarchical markov chain and probabilities of winning a point calculated from tennis skills on serve and return.

  ![Correlation Match Probability](https://raw.github.com/danielkorzekwa/tennis-player-compare/master/doc/glicko2_tennis_skills/correlation_match_probability.png "Correlation Match Probability")